 National and State Lottery Programs

-Lottery programs can be considered to be managed at two levels of oversight – national and state.
+National and State are the two levels of Lottery Programs.
+Programs can cross state lines at the national level.
 At the national level, there are several programs that are managed independently of state regulations across state lines.
 At the state level, there are several associations where member states work together to create consistent lottery programs managed by state legislation.
 Let’s take a look at each of these levels in more detail.

 National Level Lottery Programs